AvikNayak22/SpendWisely/README.md

 # SpendWisely

-SpendWisely is a full-stack expense-tracking web application that helps users track their expenses and incomes, analyze their spending habits, and manage their finances efficiently.
+SpendWisely is a user-friendly expense-tracking platform that helps users manage their finances by tracking, categorizing, and analyzing their incomes and expenses effectively.
 ## Features

 - **User Authentication**: Easily register, login, and logout to securely access your account.